 - ground black pepper

-I recommend heading to your local Family Fare or VG’s Grocery for all of the burger patty ingredients, plus any desired condiments.
+I recommend heading to your local Family Fare or VG’s Grocery for all of the burger patty ingredients, plus any desired condiments (and maybe the fixings for seafood pasta salad and Dr. Pepper baked beans, too).
 I like to keep an eye out for Our Family products, which are the same quality as national brands, but at a lower everyday price.

 Too busy to shop?
 Fast Lane service has you covered at both stores.
 You can shop online and then pick your items up curbside!